 Advertisement

-Is thyroid eye disease impacting your sleep?
+Is thyroid eye disease affecting your sleep?

-How hyperthyroidism and TED can interfere with sleep and what you can do about it.
+Learn how hyperthyroidism and TED can interfere with sleep and what you can do about it.

 Thyroid eye disease (TED) is a condition that affects some people with certain thyroid conditions.
 The most common thyroid condition associated with TED is Graves’ disease.
-When a person has Graves’ disease, abnormal immune system activity creates antibodies that attack and damage the thyroid gland.
+When a person has Graves’ disease, abnormal immune system activity creates antibodies that attack and stimulate the thyroid gland.
 This causes the thyroid gland to become overactive and can result in a variety of possible symptoms.
 Some common symptoms of Graves’ disease include heat sensitivity, fatigue, weight loss, and irregular heartbeat.

 When a person has TED, antibodies also attack the tissues behind the eyes—connective tissues, muscles, fatty tissues.
 As a result of this antibody attack, these tissues become inflamed and enlarged.
 This can cause the eyes to protrude or bulge from the sockets (sometimes described as the eyes having the appearance of staring).
 This inflammation can also cause pain with eye movement, a gritty feeling when blinking, and a variety of other symptoms.